Padstow Harbour, Padstow, Cornwall

 A Week in Padstow Cornwall

-When I arrived in Padstow Cornwall I was welcomed by a warm wind and a positive atmosphere.
+When I arrived in Padstow, Cornwall, I was welcomed by a warm wind and a positive atmosphere.
 I decided to grab breakfast at a small cafe sheltered from the wind.
-The food was good and they were quick to serve.
-Once I finished my breakfast I decided to explore the town.
+The food was good, and they were quick to serve.
+Once I finished my breakfast, I decided to explore the town.
 There were quite a few brands: Animal, Fat Face, White Stuff and some other well-known clothes stores.
 I also found that there were a lot of gift shops and a tourist/information shop where you could get the pamphlet and find out information about the area.
 Once I had looked in the shops, I decided to have a Cornish pasty which in my opinion is the best part of Cornwall.
-If you’re new to Cornwall be wary of the seagulls who will do anything to get your food.
-After lunch, I went to Trevone Bay which is about a 10-minute drive from Padstow.
-The beach was pleasant and not too crowded there was also a shop that was selling/renting all the different things you need for surfing, body boarding and wetsuits for when the sea gets cold.
+If you’re new to Cornwall, be wary of the seagulls who will do anything to get your food.
+After lunch, I went to Trevone Bay, about a 10-minute drive from Padstow.
+The beach was pleasant and not too crowded, there was also a shop selling/renting all the different things you need for surfing, body boarding and wetsuits for when the sea gets cold.
 The best bit, however, was a crater on the cliff facing the beach which looked remarkable and intrigued me.

 Trevone Bay